SimVascular/simvascular.github.io-archive/source/documentation/python_interface/modules/_error_handling.md

 ## Error Handling ##

 A Python program terminates when it encounters an error.
 An error can be a syntax error or an exception.
-A syntax error occours when the Python parser is unable to understand a line of code.
+A syntax error occurs when the Python parser is unable to understand a line of code.
 An exception is an error detected during the execution of a Python program.
 Both syntax errors and exceptions are fatal and cause a program to terminate.

 Exceptions come in different types.
 The exception type is included as part of the a message printed by Python when an exception is encountered.
-For example, a divide by zero generates a <b>ZeroDivisionError</b> exeception type
+For example, a divide by zero generates a <b>ZeroDivisionError</b> exception type

 <pre>
 >>> 10 * (1/0)